§ 6.1 Grading Scale

 Spring Semesters: Faculty members must submit grades within four weeks after the date of the final examination.
 If there is no final examination, grades are due four weeks after the last day of the exam period.

-Summer Sessions: Summer session grades must be submitted within five weeks after the date of the final examination.
-If there is no final examination, grades are due five weeks after the last day of the exam period.
+Summer Sessions: Summer session grades must be submitted within four weeks after the date of the final examination.
+If there is no final examination, grades are due four weeks after the last day of the exam period.

 Graduating Seniors' Grades: Grades for graduating seniors may be due earlier than other students' grades so the Law School may certify graduates to take the bar examination.